PenaflorPhi/vim_neovim/README.md

-# vim_neovim
+# My (Neo)Vim configuration.
-My vim and neovim configurations, I'm trying to keep parity between both.
+I love both vim and neovim and need to use both on a daily basis, I'm trying to keep them as similar as possible.

+# Dependencies
+...
+...
+...